Colon Polyps and Colon Cancer

 • Weight loss

+We don’t know what causes colon polyps.
 Risk factors for developing colon polyps or colon cancer include:

-• Genetics: personal or family history of colon polyps or colon cancer
+• Genetics: Personal or family history of colon polyps or colon cancer

 • Inflammatory bowel disease (Crohn’s disease or ulcerative colitis)